 Dubrovnik is a beautiful old city in the far south of Croatia, tucked between the borders of Bosnia and Herzegovina to the north and Montenegro to the south.
 Dubrovnik sits on the Croatian coast, on the exquisite Adriatic Sea.

-I arrived in Dubrovnik by bus from Mostar, across the border in Bosnia and Herzegovina.
+By bus: I arrived in Dubrovnik by bus using GetByBus from Mostar, across the border in Bosnia and Herzegovina.
 Many bus and coach lines service Dubrovnik from other parts of Croatia and its neighbouring countries.
-I booked my bus on GetByBus.
-The Dubrovnik Bus Station is about ten minutes out of the city by local bus.
-Bus 8 runs directly from the Bus Station to the cable car, from where it's just a ten-minute walk into the Old Town.
-You can buy your ticket in person at the Bus Station.
+The Dubrovnik Bus Station is about ten minutes out of the city.
+Bus 8 runs directly from the Bus Station to the cable car from where it's just a ten-minute walk into the Old Town.

-To get around the Old Town, you walk everywhere.
-This walled city is full of cobblestones so do be wary where you step!
-If you want to head a little further out of town, the main bus station is at the cable car and you can take buses into the city or along the coast, or even to the airport.
+If you want to head a little further out of town, the main bus station is at the cable car from where you can take buses into the city or along the coast.

-This trip was a backpacking one, so I stayed in hostels for my entire route through Hungary, Serbia, Bosnia and Herzegovina and into Croatia.
-Of course, as this is a very popular European summer destination, you're going to find that everything is expensive, including hostels.
-Whereas I'd been paying €16 - €40 a night for the rest of my trip, Dubrovnik set back me €79 a night!!
-I stayed at the popular Hostel Angelina.
-It was a bit of an odd experience because they have six buildings outside the main one, so I stayed in what felt like a room with bunk beds and a bathroom a few minutes walk away from the main building which meant there was no common space to hang out, no easy access to a kitchen (only in the main building) and definitely felt a little isolating.
-But the room was super clean, the bed really comfortable and it was seriously the best possible location right in the heart of the Old Town.
+Of course, Croatia is a very popular European summer destination, so you're going to find that everything is expensive, including hostels.
+Elsewhere on my trip I'd been paying between €16 - €40 a night, but Dubrovnik set back me €79 a night at the popular Hostel Angelina.
+Truthfully, it was a bit of an odd experience.
+Outside their main building, there are six other buildings a few minutes walk away.
+I stayed in one of these which was essentially just a room with bunk beds and a bathroom.
+There was no common space to hang out, no easy access to a kitchen (only in the main building, a few minutes walk through town) and definitely felt a little isolating.
+However, the room was super clean, the bed comfortable and it was in a great location right in the heart of the Old Town.

-I was on a budget backpacking trip for this trip and, as I mentioned above, Dubrovnik is really expensive.
-We're talking €20 for a basic main course, before drinks, appetizers or desserts.
-So I ate every single meal from either the local bakery, Mlinar, where you can get delicious pastries (my favourite is burek) for a few euros, and the rest from the Konzum grocery store, an affordable and well-stocked chain where you can pick up all the ingredients for delicious picnics to eat at the seaside.
+As a result, I chose to eat my meals from either the local bakery, Mlinar, where you can get delicious pastries (my favourite is burek) for a few euros, or from the Konzum grocery store, an affordable and well-stocked chain where you can pick up all the ingredients for delicious picnics to eat at the seaside.

 Tip: you can refill your water bottle for free at any of the water fountains throughout the Old Town with ice cold refreshingly clear water!